eudoxia0/eudoxia0.github.io/article/_posts/2023-05-05-how-capabilities-work-austral.md

 Capabilities are represented as linear types.
 For an introduction to linear types in Austral, see X or Y.

 Because they are linear, they are not copyable.
-A piece of code in posession of a capability can destroy it, or surrender it to someone else, but not send a copy to someone else and keep theirs.
+A piece of code in possession of a capability can destroy it, or surrender it to someone else, but not send a copy to someone else and keep theirs.
 And because there is no global mutable state, capabilities cannot surreptitiously be stored in a global variable for